-Landing on Amazon’s Kindle page can be a confounding experience, especially for those who are unprepared.
-A typical visitor is expected to make a selection from the following mind-boggling variety of Kindle models.
+Landing on Amazon’s Kindle page can be a confounding experience, a typical visitor is expected to choose an e-reader from a mind-boggling variety of Kindle models.

 This Kindle Comparison with detailed comparison tables and discussion on Kindle Models is designed to help you make an informed decision on which Kindle really to buy.